JoshuaGrams/asctiiroid/README.md

 * `+`: Boost fuel (10 units).

 * `w`: Multi-shot.
 Fire all three bullets at once.
-  Dramatically shortens your bullets' range.
+  Dramatically shortens the range of your bullets.

 * `!`: Single-shot.
 Restore single shot mode.